fundukk/job-application-tracker/Installation_Manual.md

 - Add duplicate detection
 - Add a GUI for non-technical users
 - Add error logging
-- Make the code more universal
+- Make the code more universal (improve the code for Windows users)